 We know that our understanding and use of these principles will necessarily evolve over time as our experiences as a community and as individuals change and grow.
 We put forth this Statement of Principles not as an end in itself, but as a dynamic document intended to reflect and affirm the values and principles most integral to who we are as an educational institution and the experiences we believe all of our members deserve to have.

-Utica College, in adopting this Statement of Principles, also acknowledges its duty to take steps to protect the physical safety of our community.
-Nothing in this Statement shall serve to limit the college's ability to make decisions designed to meet that obligation.
+Utica University, in adopting this Statement of Principles, also acknowledges its duty to take steps to protect the physical safety of our community.
+Nothing in this Statement shall serve to limit the University's ability to make decisions designed to meet that obligation.